Hanson, J.L., Ye, J., Davidson, R.J. Pollak,

 The sparse linear regression model with a l_1-norm penalty, also known as the least absolute shrinkage and selection operator (LASSO), was introduced for modeling sparse brain connectivity.

 This paper present a first unified computational and statistical framework for modeling amygdala shape variations in a clinical population.
-The recently developed weighted spherical harmonic representation is used as to parameterize, to smooth out, and to normalize amygdala surfaces.
 MATLAB

 kernel smoothing using Laplace-Beltrami